 What you bung on next is down to personal taste but capers, anchovies, jalapeño peppers, Italian sausage of various kinds are all fine ingredients that give pizzas real zing.
 However, you could just use tomato sauce and a few fresh basil leaves.
 A pizza can be anything from a very light snack to a full-on meal, depending on how high you pile your toppings.
 If you want to be authentic about it, keep them to a minimum.
 If you showed a stuffed crust pizza loaded with sausage, ham, 15 cheeses, mushrooms, olives and pineapple to a Neopolitan, he would probably attempt to strangle you with it.

-My final – vital – tip is to ensure that the pizza peel – the flat thing you use to 'stab' the pizza into the oven with – is coated in a good dusting of flour or the pizza base will not slide off the peel properly and you will have an absolute disaster on your hands.
-Seriously, the whole pizza will either crinkle up or, worse, fold over on itself.
+My final – vital – tip is to ensure that the pizza peel – the flat thing you use to 'stab' the pizza into the oven with – is coated in a good dusting of flour (or better still Caputo Semola flour) or the pizza base will not slide off the peel properly and you will have an absolute disaster on your hands.
+Seriously, the whole pizza will either crinkle up, stretch, throw ingredients over the edge or, worse, fold over on itself.
 Your attempts to rectify the matter – while fighting against heat equivalent to the surface of the sun – will likely only make matters worse.
 Most first timers have learned that the hard way.
 So, remember, a good dusting of flour on the peel and a well-timed forward-backwards jab so the base slides off in one smooth move.
 Now go forth, mio amico, and bake.